The Human Factor - Intentional Organizations

 Learn with João Rosa and Trond Hjorteland

-João and Trond are the trainers of the Intentional Architecture Workshop (Milan, 19-20 September 2023).
+João and Trond are the trainers of the Intentional Organizations Workshop.

 Check out the full list of our upcoming training courses: Avanscoperta Workshops.